OGKevin/ComBunqWebApp/README.md

 #### Back End

-For this project were gonna use [Django][django] and [Heroku][heroku], make sure u have these 2 softwares installed.
-Beofre u perfomr any of the follwoing commands make sure your are in the root directroy of the project.
+For this project we're going to use [Django][django] and [Heroku][heroku], make sure you have these 2 softwares installed.
+Before you perform any of the following commands make sure your are in the root directory of the project.

 1. run ```$ pip install -r requirements.txt``` to install the python packages used in this project.
 It might be a good idea to setup and use [virtualenv][virtualenv].